 Angela Hewitt piano

 Natalie Clein cello

 ‘The complete performer…with the ability to convey a spiritual seriousness that nonetheless does not exclude an utter charm.’
 The Times on Angela Hewitt

-Our season concludes with a programme celebrating women pioneers past and present, in the company of pianist Angela Hewitt and cellist Natalie Clein.
+This powerful programme celebrates women pioneers past and present in the company of pianist Angela Hewitt and cellist Natalie Clein.

 One of the world’s most celebrated pianists, Angela Hewitt makes her debut with us in Mozart’s effervescent Piano Concerto No. 22, bringing her illuminating and thoughtful artistry to this radiant work.